nsoluti/oqs/README.md

 ![OQS Logo](./oqs.png)

-The **OQS (Ontology for Questionnaires and Scales)** aims to provide a structured, formal, and reusable representation of concepts related to questionnaires, measurement scales, variables, and their metadata.
+The **OQS (Ontology for Questionnaires and Scales)** aims to represent research questionnaires and their components, ensuring persistent identifiers, provenance metadata, and versioning, in alignment with the FAIR principles.
+It supports the accessibility, findability, standardization, interoperability, and reuse of questionnaire elements and the data collected through these instruments.

 ## Access to the Ontology